Getting Started with Sports Betting

 Example: Warriors -6.5 vs. Lakers +6.5 → The Warriors must win by seven or more to cover the spread.

-The point spread adjusts for team strength by setting a margin the favorite must win by.
+The point spread adjusts for team strength by setting a margin that the favorite must win by.
 If the Warriors are -6.5, they must win by 7 or more for a bet on them to win.

 Over/Under (Total Points)